Love-P/Advanced-Process-Manager/README.md

 - The received message can be displayed.

 ## Explanation
 This test verifies the Process Manager's ability to receive messages sent by other processes using IPC.
+It uses non-blocking reads to handle IPC message reception.

 ![IPC Receive Test](images/ipc_receive.png)
 ---